Nicky Lopez Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants have the ninth-ranked team ERA among all league pitching staffs (4.00).
+- The Giants have the 10th-ranked team ERA across all league pitching staffs (4.00).

-- The Giants surrender the sixth-fewest home runs in baseball (137 total, 1.1 per game).
+- Giants pitchers combine to surrender 138 home runs (1.1 per game), the fifth-fewest in baseball.

-- Webb (9-9) is looking for his 10th victory when he takes the mound for the Giants in his 27th start of the season.
-He's put together a 3.51 ERA in 169 2/3 innings pitched, with 162 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.